ICE27182/termmy-python/README.md

 # termmy
 termmy is a pure python library that provide APIs for GUI in the terminals.
+It aims for minimal overhead and maximum cross-platform compatibility.
+Note that being a pure python library that runs in a terminal, it inevitably has considerable overhead comparing to a industry-standard GUI library.
+It also has limited support for input depending on platforms.

+It is mainly for fun and learning purposes.

 ## Major Features

 ### display
 This function displays Buffer2D instances to the terminal.

-### Buffer2D
-An abstract class that can be inherited from for 2 dimensional buffers like color buffers, normal buffers, depth buffers, etc.
-#### ColorBuffer
+### ColorBuffer
-A class inheriting from Buffer2D for 2 dimensional image representation.
-Supports high precision RGBA information storage.
+- Provide pixel-level control over the output of the terminal.

+### Scene
+- Allows for usages of nodes.

 ### Image
-Supports image decoding/encoding.
+- Supports image decoding/encoding.
-Compositioned a ColorBuffer internally for data storage.

 ### Text
-Supports normal terminal text (Overlay only) and text rendering to a Buffer2D object.
+- Supports text rendering with typography.
-(Partially) supports different typography.

-### Overlay
-Stores overlaid text and geometries on top of the buffer to be displayed.

-### TermHub
+### TermIOHub
-Reads keyboard inputs, interpret control sequence if possible.
+- Reads keyboard inputs, interpret control sequence if possible.
-Records and replays keyboard input.
+- Records and replays keyboard input.
-Provide print and input
-(Default print and input may not work properly due to the need of keyboard reading)
+- Provide context in which default IO behaviors are preserved while keyboard is being read.

+##
+In order to mitigate the overhead, it is recommended to operate on the attributes directly instead of using equivlent methods where performance is of concern.